kanchiworld/tughlaq/doc/README_osx.txt

 Intro
 -----
-Verium is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+Tughlaq is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin, PPCoin and VeriCoin to help further advance the field of crypto-currency.